denisurusov/omcmeta/docs/lifeCycle.md

 A component undergoes a life cycle, from inception to production delivery to BAU to end of life.
-One way of tracking the
+One way of tracking the component's life cycle is by monitoring events emitted by

 #### Inception